Previous slide

 1. In acute cases, lesions may include bluish discoloration (later dark spotting) and swelling of the head, comb, wattle, and snood (turkey);

-2. Red discolouration of the shanks and feet
+2. Red discoloration of the shanks and feet

 3. Blood spots on organs and muscles; and blood-tinged oral and nasal discharges.

-4. In severely affected birds, greenish diarrhoea is common
+4. In severely affected birds, greenish diarrhea is common

 5. Birds that survive acute cases may develop nervous signs like paralysis, neck twisting, etc